Skip to Content

 The Rio Christ Statue is located on top of Mount Corcovado, which is a rocky peak in Tijuca National Park in central Rio de Janeiro.
 There are several other attractions in the national park but the Redeemer Statue is easily the most famous.

-Corcovado is 710 meters (2,329 feet) above sea level at its peak, so Christ de Redeemer really towers over Rio de Janeiro.
+Corcovado is 710 meters (2,329 feet) above sea level at its peak, so Christ the Redeemer really towers over Rio de Janeiro.
 From the statue, you’ll be able to see breathtaking panoramic views of the cityscape – it’s truly one of the best vantage points in Rio.

 Daniel poses with the Christ the Redeemer Statue in Rio